joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-30-can-you-pile-the-primes.md

 Numbers are [23, 5, 17, 2, 11, 7, 13, 19, 29, 3]
 ```

 To start, we fill the first bucket with numbers one at a time.
-This increases the sum from $23$ to $28.$ We can't add $17$ to this bucket without exceeding the target sum of $43$ so we skip it and add the next workable number, $2.$ We then try $11$ from which we are stuck, so we take it back out and try $7.$ Carrying on like this we eventually find $13,$ completing the bucket.
+This increases the sum from $23$ to $28.$ We can't add $17$ to this bucket without exceeding the target sum of $43,$ so we skip it and add the next workable number, $2.$ We then try $11,$ where we get stuck, so we take it back out and try $7.$ Carrying on like this, we eventually find $13,$ completing the bucket.

 ```